 Options to repair a stripped oil drain plug

-Overtighten the oil drain plug and you can strip the threads out of the oil pan.
-Once that happen, you’ll leak oil.
+Overtighten the oil drain plug, and you can strip the threads out of the oil pan.
+Once that happens, you’ll leak oil.
 Here are the four options to repair a stripped drain plug.

 Self Tapping Oversize drain plug

 An oversize drain plug is a combination drain plug and tap that cuts new threads into your existing oil pan.
 You simply start the new plug into the old thread and tighten.
 The tapered end literally

 cuts new threads into the oil pan and the upper portion of the bolt seals against the pan.
 Does it work?
 Yes.
 Does it last?
 Yes, but only for about 6 oil changes.
 Here’s why: